chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 ## Prerequisites

-- Ability to mount the file system, which was mounted to A2HA Cluster for backup purpose, to Automate HA.
+- Ability to mount the file system, which was mounted to A2HA Cluster for backup purposes, to Automate HA.

-- A2HA is configured to take backup on mounted network drive (location example : `/mnt/automate_backup`).
+- Configure the A2HA to take backup on a mounted network drive (location example: `/mnt/automate_backup`).

 ## Migration